arya-araban/silonix-kucoin-buyer-bot/README.md

 - For pumps, the announcment message must contain a link to the announced token.<br/>
 example message: " The token to pump is BTC - https://trade.kucoin.com/BTC-USDT "

+- After buy order has been executed, you can use "pg-down" to perform selling on market price, or "pg-up" to perform limit sell on current best bid price

 ## 💖 Made profit?
 Show support!
 During the development of this project I envisioned that I would monotize it, However, due to my love for open-source, I've decided to share this application free of charge.
 If it has been useful to you, it would go a great way to show your support.